Bill Riley (ice hockey, born 1950)

-William James Riley (born September 20, 1950) is a Canadian former professional ice hockey player, and was the third black player in the National Hockey League (NHL).
-He played for the Washington Capitals and Winnipeg Jets between 1974 and 1980.
-The rest of his career, which lasted from 1974 to 1984, was spent in the minor leagues.
+William James Riley (20 September 1950 – 29 March 2026) was a Canadian professional ice hockey player, and was the third black player and first of African Nova Scotian descent in the National Hockey League (NHL).
+He played 139 games for the Washington Capitals and Winnipeg Jets between 1974 and 1980.
+The rest of his career, which lasted from 1974 to 1989, was spent in the minor leagues.

 Early life

 Riley's mother worked as a cleaning lady, while his father earned the minimum wage of $1.25 per hour.
 With limited finances, they made the necessary sacrifices to outfit their son with the required equipment to play hockey starting in peewee.
 Riley stuck with the game in spite of the absence of many black role models in the sport.
 After two seasons with the Amherst Ramblers, a team he would go on to coach many years later, he held no aspirations of pursuing hockey as a big-league career.

 In 1973 while working in a factory and playing senior hockey with the Kitimat Eagles senior team in the Pacific Northwest Hockey League in British Columbia, Riley was discovered after putting up 206 points in 80 games across two seasons.
 Future NHL coach Tom McVie was in the process of fortifying his lineup for the Dayton Gems of the International Hockey League (IHL).
 He discovered Riley in Kitimat and invited him for a tryout.
 Riley accepted and made the club in 1974.